Rather than being lords, he went on to say, disciples are to be servants of one another and the greatest

 book of Acts reveals in its description of the initiative actions of the Holy Spirit, who obviously planned

-the Spirit, and, when it was made clear to them, they acted with unity of thought and purpose. ("For it has
+of the Spirit, and, when it was made clear to them, they acted with unity of thought and purpose. ("For

-seemed good to the Holy Spirit and to us to lay upon you no greater burden..."
+it has seemed good to the Holy Spirit and to us to lay upon you no greater burden..."
 (Acts 15:28a RSV).
-The

-authority, therefore, was not the authority of men, but of God, and it was expressed not through men,
+The authority, therefore, was not the authority of men, but of God, and it was expressed not through

-acting as individuals, but through the collective, united agreement of men whom the Spirit had led to
+men, acting as individuals, but through the collective, united agreement of men whom the Spirit had led

-God to direct the affairs of the church.
-A plurality of elders is necessary as a safeguard to the all-too-
+from God to direct the affairs of the church.
+A plurality of elders is necessary as a safeguard to the all-

 domination and arbitrary decree over anyone.
 The ability of a servant to influence anyone else does not